 Steps on How to Give an IM Injection

 - Select the best site to administer the intramuscular injection.
-The deltoid muscle is usually the best site to administer the injections, but medications with volumes greater than 2.5 ml should be injected in the gluteus maximus muscle or one of the other muscles mentioned previously.
+The deltoid muscle is usually the best site to administer injections in adults, but medications with volumes greater than 2 ml should be injected in a large muscle groups like the ventrogluteal.

-- Perform the injection slow so that the patient does not experience trauma to the tissue.
-The injection speed should be approximately one second per ml for most vaccinations and medications.
+- Inject the medication slowly, so that the patient does not experience trauma to the tissue.
+The injection speed should be approximately 1 mL per 10 seconds for most vaccinations and medications.